 Introduction of NAFLD and NASH

 Nonalcoholic fatty liver disease (NAFLD) is defined as lipid-deposit accumulation in the hepatocytes, which is not due to excessive alcohol use.
 NAFLD encompasses a spectrum of diseases ranging from simple steatosis to nonalcoholic steatohepatitis (NASH), which in its most severe form can lead to liver fibrosis, cirrhosis, and hepatocellular carcinoma.
 The NAFLD disorder has a prevalence of 15–20% in the general population and 76–90% in the obese.
-It is estimated that more than 1/3 of population worldwide will be risk in NAFLD, which is significantly exceeding an incidence of Hepatitis B, Hepatitis C and Alcoholic Liver Disease.
-NAFLD is now the most common disease of Liver.
+It is estimated that more than 1/3 of the population worldwide will be a risk in NAFLD, which is significantly exceeding an incidence of Hepatitis B, Hepatitis C, and Alcoholic Liver Disease.
+NAFLD is now the most common disease of the Liver.

 Innovative Candidate Compounds for NASH treatment

 ABP-6016 is a novel drug candidate for NASH treatment with a remarkable potency and very well tolerance in mice.
-It shows excellent efficacy in various NASH animal models by significantly relieving fatty degeneration of liver, reducing inflammatory reaction, anti-oxidant effect and etc. Low toxicity and good tolerance are shown in pre-clinical study.
+It shows excellent efficacy in various NASH animal models by significantly relieving fatty degeneration of the liver, reducing the inflammatory reaction, anti-oxidant effect and etc. Low toxicity and good tolerance are shown in the pre-clinical study.
 It is expected to be a new generation of innovative medicine for NASH treatment.